 We expect individual schools to provide face to face learning for vulnerable learners and children of critical workers.

 Blended learning consists of a range of approaches that can be broadly categorised as:

-- Online learning, e.g., through HWB, recorded lessons, ‘flipped learning’ (pupils work on tasks at home before discussions in class); and live-streaming
+- Online learning, for example through Hwb, recorded lessons, ‘flipped learning’ (pupils work on tasks at home before discussions in class); and live-streaming.

 The school proprietor must identify children who should attend school due to their vulnerability.
 The proprietor must make arrangements for a child identified as vulnerable to attend school premises for the purpose of education, on the third consecutive day of closure and any subsequent school days of the closure.
 In identifying children the proprietor should take account of the following principles: